Anywhere Is

-"Anywhere Is" is a song by Irish singer Enya, released on 6 November 1995 as the lead single from her fourth studio album, The Memory of Trees (1995).
+"Anywhere Is" is a song by Irish singer Enya, released on 6 November 1995 by WEA as the lead single from her fourth studio album, The Memory of Trees (1995).
 The lyrics of the song are in English, written by Roma Ryan and it was produced by Nicky Ryan.
-The song peaked at number seven on the UK Singles Chart and became a top-10 hit in Austria, Iceland, Ireland, and Scotland.
+The song peaked at number seven on the UK Singles Chart and became a top-10 hit in Austria, Iceland, and Ireland.
 On the Eurochart Hot 100, the song peaked at number 36.
 Its music video was directed by David Scheinmann.

 Background

 "Anywhere Is" developed from a staccato line that Enya has described had a "march feel".
 Initially it was a track that she and producer Nicky Ryan wanted to reject for the album The Memory of Trees.
 But it was developed further after Rob Dickins, then chairman of Warner Music UK who had signed Enya, was invited to Ireland in August 1995 to listen to the album, roughly one year-and-a-half into the recording process.
 It was only its backing tracks that had been put down, but Dickins sensed the song had the makings of a hit single and encouraged them to complete it; it was the final track of the new album to be worked on.
 Enya's melody for the song inspired Roma Ryan to write lyrics about, as Billboard magazine put it, "the search for the temporal heaven all cultures call 'home'", a subject that Enya felt was important as she only writes and rehearses her songs in Ireland.
 Dickins received a dedication on the album's sleeve in Gaelic.